Table of Contents

 Changing recording format

-Change the recording format via FrameRecorder.Configuration.Format.
-This must be set before starting recording.
+Change the recording format via FrameRecorder.Configuration.Format, which must be set before recording starts.

 For example, the following code shows how to force the recording format to H264: